fcanas/OHMKit/README.md

 ## Why?

 OHMKit exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is sometimes too big, heavy, and indirect.
+Because [Mantle](https://github.com/Mantle/Mantle) and [JSONModel](https://github.com/icanzilb/JSONModel) require your models to inherit from a base class.

 Because sometimes, the web services your code consumes doesn't perfectly match your model objects.